The Kenova report questions the whole basis of dealing with the past. But will anybody take up its challenge?

 As for the Republican movement, we have had warm words from Michelle O’Neill.
 But noone in their right mind would hold her meaningfully responsible for the IRA campaign whatever she thinks of it.
 Names have been thrown around like Gerry Kelly, still serving in politics.
 No one in the discussion I heard even bothered to utter the name of Gerry Adams.
 There are cracks in omerta but it broadly holds.
 If the state were to open up would former IRA members respond?
 Hardly without an amnesty, and even then…..
 Where would pressure come from?
 Families or wider public opinion?

-But Boucher’s verdict on the uneven balance between lives lost and gained isn’t going unchallenged
+But Boucher’s verdict on the uneven balance between lives lost and gained isn’t going unchallenged.

 On Kenova’s publication day l dipped into to a remarkable lengthened edition of Talkback to hear how the Kenova report has loosened up the debate already.